-Tip #1: Plan Your Purchases Based on the Sales Flyer and Stock Up!
+Tip #1 to Save Money at the Grocery Store: Plan Your Purchases Based on the Sales Flyer and Stock Up!

 So don't laugh when you see me in the grocery store with 16 jars of sauce, 28 cans of soup, and 4 packages of taco shells and think that's what I plan to serve to my family this week!
 I am stocking up on what's on sale!